Assassination of Reinhard Heydrich: Strategic context

-By late 1941, Nazi Germany controlled almost all of continental Europe, and German forces were approaching Moscow.
-The Allies deemed Soviet capitulation likely.
-The exiled government of Czechoslovakia under President Edvard Beneš was under pressure from British intelligence, as there had been very little visible resistance since the occupation of the Sudeten regions of the country in 1938.
-The takeover of these regions was accepted by the United Kingdom and France in the Munich Agreement.
-Occupation of the whole country had begun in 1939, and the initial betrayal by the United Kingdom and France, along with the subsequent terror of the Nazis, seemed to break the will of the Czechs for a period.
+By late 1941, Nazi Germany and its allies controlled most of Continental Europe, and German forces were approaching Moscow; the Western Allies deemed the Soviet Union's capitulation likely.
+The Czechoslovak government-in-exile under President Edvard Beneš came under pressure from the British government to take direct action against Nazi Germany, as there had been little visible anti-German resistance in Czechoslovakia since Germany's occupation of the Sudeten regions of the country in 1938.
+The takeover of these regions had been accepted by the governments of Britain and France in the Munich Agreement, and Germany began occupying the rest of Czechoslovakia in 1939.
+Combined with the Munich Agreement, the brutality of the German occupation seemed to break the will of the Czechoslovak public for a period.

-The German invasion of the Soviet Union had stimulated acts of sabotage by Czech communists, leading to Heydrich's appointment.
-As well as terrorizing the opposition and establishing the Theresienstadt ghetto/concentration camp, Heydrich had overseen a progressive policy of good wages (equivalent to those in Germany) for industrial workers and farmers, which caused acts of sabotage to drop significantly and helped cooperative production of war materials.
+The German invasion of the Soviet Union in June 1941 had inspired acts of anti-German sabotage by Czech communists, resulting in Heydrich's appointment.
+In addition to stamping out resistance and establishing the Theresienstadt ghetto/concentration camp, Heydrich had overseen a progressive policy of good wages (equivalent to those in Germany) for local industrial workers and farmers.
+This incentive reduced the number of acts of sabotage to drop significantly and helped boost production of war materials.
 Heydrich was thought to be scheduled to transfer to occupied northern France and Belgium, with the intent to implement similar policies there.

-Resistance movements were active from the very beginning of occupation in several other countries defeated in open warfare (Poland, Yugoslavia and Greece), but the subjugated Czech lands remained relatively calm and produced significant amounts of materiel for Germany.
-The exiled government felt that it had to do something that would inspire the Czechoslovaks, as well as show the world that the Czechs and Slovaks were allies.
-In particular, Beneš felt that a dramatic action displaying a Czech contribution to the Allied cause would make it politically harder for the British to forge any possible peace agreement with Germany that would undermine Czech national interests.
-Heydrich was chosen over Karl Hermann Frank as an assassination target due to his status as the acting Protector of Bohemia and Moravia as well as his reputation for terrorizing local citizens.
+Resistance movements were active from the very beginning of German occupation in several other countries defeated in open warfare (Poland, Yugoslavia and Greece), but the subjugated Czech lands remained relatively calm and produced significant amounts of materiel for Germany.
+The exiled government believed that it had to do something to inspire the Czechoslovaks, as well as show the world that the Czechs and Slovaks were allies of the West.
+In particular, Beneš felt that a dramatic action undertaken by Czechs as part of the Allied cause would make it politically harder for the British to sign any possible peace agreement with Germany that would undermine Czech national interests.
+Heydrich was chosen over Karl Hermann Frank as an assassination target due to his status as the acting Protector of Bohemia and Moravia and his reputation for terrorizing local citizens.
 The operation was also intended to demonstrate to senior Nazis that they were not beyond the reach of Allied forces and the resistance groups they supported.